sascristian/HeyberryAI/mycroft/skills/musicskill/README.md

 # MusicSkill

 This skill illustrates a very simple general music player.
-It works by downloading music files from youtube (1st result, can be tunned) and playing with Cvlc
+It works by downloading music files from youtube and playing with Cvlc

 Its intended to be a cheap way to play anything without any account (eg. spotify) or having a music library on disk

+####### NEW #####

+Can be used to download music to disk and create a database

+music dl -> searches and downloads music from searchterms.txt metal dl -> searches encyclopedia metallvm for a random band and downloads music from it

 ## Current state